 Canine Partners will not rent, swap or sell your personal information to other organisations for them to use in their own marketing activities.

 Canine Partners will always ask for your consent before we communicate with you for certain purposes.
-For example, we will only email or phone you about our fundraising activities if we have an accurate record of your recent and freely given consent to do so.
+For example, we will only email or send a text message about our fundraising activities if we have a record of your consent to do so.

-You can withdraw your consent at any time by visiting our Communication Preference Centre on our website www.caninepartners.org.uk/keepintouch, by phone on 01730 716010 or by writing to us at the address above.
+You can withdraw your consent at any time by visiting our Communications Preference Centre on our website: www.caninepartners.org.uk/keepintouch or calling us on 01730 716010.

-There are times when it is not practical to obtain and record consent.
-At those times, we will only process personal information if that processing would meet another legal ground, for example, legitimate interests, in which case we would only use your data in accordance with the law’s strict rules on legitimate interest.
+There are times when it is not practical to obtain consent.
+At those times, we will only process personal information if that processing would meet another legal ground, for example legitimate interests, in which case we would only use your data in accordance with the law’s strict rules on legitimate interest.